sulis-hpc/sulis-hpc.github.io/gettingstarted/batchq/gpu.markdown

 Sulis contains 30 nodes equipped with Nvidia A100 GPUs.
 These are the 40GB variant of the A100, connected via PCI-express.
 Three A100s are installed in each node.
 In addition there are 18 nodes equipped with three Nvidia L40 GPUs (48GB).

+{: .note }
-Note that these **are** PCI-e cards and are not connected via Nvidia SXM.
+These are PCI-e GPU cards and are not connected via Nvidia SXM.
 They are unlikely to be suitable for training large models that need to span the memory of multiple GPUs simultaneously.

 GPU nodes are accessed via submitting batch scripts to the {{site.data.slurm.gpunode_partition_name}} partition.
 Such scripts should request one or more GPUs in their SLURM resource request.